A proposal is a written offer to solve a technical problem

 would se too much space, they may be written vertically.

-not have to be noted in the column.
-If you have data
+have to be noted in the column.
+If you have data in different

 If the data in the table are not original, acknowledge